iotaledger/iota.rs/README.md

 cargo run --example balance
 ```

-For the examples where a seed is required you can change it in the `.env` file.
+For the examples where a seed is required you have to rename `.env.example` to `.env`.

 ## Bindings